 For people new to using PDS, we recommend that you initially look at accessing demographics information via Summary Care Record application (SCRa).
 Users in Wales should use the Welsh Demographics Service (WDS) instead of SCRa.

-If you think these changes will affect you, please check your email (including junk email) or contact the Open Exeter Helpdesk at firstname.lastname@example.org.
+If you think these changes affect you, please check your email (including junk email) or contact the Open Exeter Helpdesk at firstname.lastname@example.org.

 If you are using demographics data to directly support HPV vaccinations, see the HPV vaccinations section below.